wavefrontHQ/docs/pages/doc/logging_overview.md

 ### Drill Into Logs From Traces

-You can drill into logs from the application map view page and the traces browser (coming soon!).
+You can drill into logs from the application map page and the traces browser (coming soon!).
 To see logs for an application and service on the Log Browser, you need to tag the data with the application and service tags on your Log Shipper (example: Fluentd) before sending the logs to Tanzu Observability.
 For more information, see the [Logs FAQs](logging_faq.html#dont-see-application-and-service-logs).

 * **Drill into logs from the application map view**:<br/>
   Did you notice that a service on the application map has a higher error percentage?
-Click on the service, click **View Logs** to see the logs, and debug the issue.
+  1. Click on the service.
+  1. click **View Logs** to see the logs, and debug the issue.
   ![A screenshot of a the UI once you click on a service with the view logs link highlighted.](images/logging_app_map_to_logs.png)

 * **Drill into logs from the Traces Browser**:<br/>